 When you've positioned yourself as a professional high quality business, you have to appear to be that way too.
 And if you are new to this game, then you must FAKE IT 'TILL YOU MAKE IT.
 It's all about creating the persona and perception for your business.
 Focus your mindset and actions as to 'how you would need to be' when at your goals, and start working on that now.
-Successful entrepreneurs look long term, decide on their goal and work everyday to get there.
-And whatever goal you have - double it, and see how you have to change your thinking and actions when you up the game!
+Successful entrepreneurs look long term, decide on their goal and work hard everyday to get there.
+Whatever goal you have - double it, and see how you have to change your thinking and actions when you up the game!

-How to Generate New Customers, Fast!
+Successful entrepreneurs look long term, decide on their goal and work hard everyday to get there.

+THE KEY TO GETTING MORE CUSTOMERS, AND FAST, IS GETTING YOUR BUSINESS NAME OUT THERE.
+AFTER ALL, HOW CAN CUSTOMERS FIND OUT ABOUT YOUR BUSINESS IF YOU DON'T TELL THEM WHAT YOU DO?

-The key to getting more customers, and fast, is getting your business name out there.
-After all, how can customers find out about your business if you don't tell them what you do?
-At the same time you don't want to just market your business everywhere, which is aimed at everyone, you need to focus on the customers you want, and target them.
-Think about where your ideal customer will be, what they read, listen to, where they go, and where they search for information.
-This way you will maximise the chance of your ideal customer connecting with your business.
+Whilst generating brand awareness, you don't want to just market your business everywhere, which is aimed at everyone.

+You need to focus on the customers you want, and target them.

+Think about where your ideal customer will be, what they read, listen to, where they go, and where they search for information and invest your marketing efforts in these places.
+This way you will maximise the chance of reaching your ideal target audience.